Navigating the Slow Season: Extend Your Seasonal Operation Into a Lucrative Business All Year Long

 Regardless of your location or the nature of your business, there are ways to adjust your business strategy to continue attracting customers all year long.
 For starters, this downtime provides an ideal window of opportunity for you to connect with our team at FareHarbor.
 While you aren’t as busy running your tours or activities, let us get things dialed in for next season, bring you up to speed on additional avenues for revenue, and make sure you are taking advantage of everything we have to offer!

 This downtime also allows you to catch up on market research and think about what worked well in the previous season and what you might want to change or improve upon for the upcoming season.
 When it’s the height of busy season you may not post as regularly on social media as you would like since you’re consumed with the day-to-day tasks of running a successful business.
 Use your off season to nurture relationships with current and potential customers – work your social media platforms and send emails to customers to keep them engaged with your business, and get them excited for next season.
+Learn more about how to practice social listening.

 This is also a time to catch up on responding to reviews.
 This is something we recommend doing on a regular basis, to provide a timely response to the reviewer, but if you didn’t have time to do so, now is your time to respond to reviews — both negative and positive.
 Not only does this help with customer loyalty and social proof, but it has been proven that responding to Google Reviews specifically will help with your local SEO ranking.
 Learn more about how to respond to reviews.